-With so many oils on the market, why do some people still stick with CBD cream instead?
+With so many oils on the market, why do some people still stick with the most common type of delivery method, CBD cream instead?
 While both offer several advantages, CBD cream and CBD oil are absorbed differently by the body.
 Obviously, you wouldn’t ingest cream, and while you can put CBD oil on your skin, some people prefer to take it under the tongue or in edibles.

 CBD has made quite an impact on the economy lately, with an industry that’s already worth billions of dollars and climbing.
 With millions of users taking CBD on a daily basis, there’s got to be a reason, right?
 Not only is CBD safe to use and offers few to no side-effects, it’s also convenient, effective, and affordable.
 Lazarus Naturals is a unique brand in the industry and serves on the Board of Directors of the US Hemp Roundtable and we have a Lazarus coupon for you.

 Millions of people trust cream and oil alike to treat skin conditions, relieve anxiety, get better sleep, and more.
 Which is better?
 Why do some people prefer cream over oils?
 Which is right for you?
 Keep reading to learn more about CBD products and how to choose one that fits your needs by reading CBD cream reviews and checking the brand’s transparency and integrity.

 CBD Oil or CBS Cream.
 Which Will You Choose?

 Is there really that much of a difference between CBD cream and oil?
 CBD is absorbed into the body either way, right?
 The answer is yes and no. While it’s true that CBD interacts with the body’s endocannabinoid system no matter how you get it, the method of delivery can change the results and the time it takes to feel its effects.